-The privately-writable projection store is used to store the Chain Replication metadata state (as chosen by humming consensus) that is in use now by the local Machi server.
-Earlier projections remain in the private half to keep a historical record of chain state transitions by the local server.
+The privately-writable projection store is used to store the Chain Replication metadata state (as chosen by humming consensus) that is in use now by the local Machi server as well as previous operation states.

 Only the local server may write values into the private half of store.
 Any chain member may read from the private half of the store.